Increases in gross domestic product, or GDP, measure economic growth

 Highlights of the Q4 release

 The advance estimate of Q4 GDP showed GDP grew at an annualized pace of 3.2%.
 The first revision lowered that estimate by 0.8%, to 2.4%.
-The final revision came in at 2.6%.
-The price index increased at 1.6% annually.
+The price index increased at 1.6% annually, an upward revision of 0.3%.
 This is still below the rate the Fed would like to see.
-Personal consumption expenditures were revised upward: 0.7% to 3.3%.
+Personal consumption expenditures were revised downward: 0.7% to 2.6%.

 The effect of government spending is igniting a political debate in Washington.
 Certain economists are in favor of government spending increases in order to push economic growth.
 This is what’s known as “Keynesian stimulus spending”—when the private sector won’t spend, the government can step in and pick up the slack.
 Politicians on the left will point to the effect decreasing government spending has had on GDP growth.
 Politicians on the right will point out that government spending is roughly 24% of GDP—the highest since the Truman Administration.

 Implications for homebuilders